Standard cell: DRC/LVS

-Design Rule Check (DRC) and Layout Versus Schematic (LVS) are verification processes.
-Reliable device fabrication at modern deep-submicrometer (0.13 µm and below) requires strict observance of transistor spacing, metal layer thickness, and power density rules.
+Design rule check (DRC) and layout versus schematic (LVS) are verification processes.
+Reliable device fabrication at modern deep-submicrometer (0.13 μm and below) requires strict observance of transistor spacing, metal layer thickness, and power density rules.
 DRC exhaustively compares the physical netlist against a set of "foundry design rules" (from the foundry operator), then flags any observed violations.

 The LVS process confirms that the layout has the same structure as the associated schematic; this is typically the final step in the layout process.
 The LVS tool takes as an input a schematic diagram and the extracted view from a layout.
 It then generates a netlist from each one and compares them.
 Nodes, ports, and device sizing are all compared.
 If they are the same, LVS passes and the designer can continue.
 LVS tends to consider transistor fingers to be the same as an extra-wide transistor.
 Thus, 4 transistors (each 1 μm wide) in parallel, a 4-finger 1 μm transistor, or a 4 μm transistor are viewed the same by the LVS tool.

 The functionality of .lib files will be taken from SPICE models and added as an attribute to the .lib file.

+In semiconductor design, standard cells are ensured to be design rule checking (DRC) and layout versus schematic (LVS) compliant.
+This compliance significantly enhances the efficiency of the design process, leading to reduced turnaround times for designers.
+By ensuring that these cells meet critical verification standards, designers can streamline the integration of these components into larger chip designs, facilitating a smoother and faster development cycle.

 Other cell-based methodologies

 "Standard cell" falls into a more general class of design automation flows called cell-based design.
 Structured ASICs, FPGAs, and CPLDs are variations on cell-based design.
 From the designer's standpoint, all share the same input front end: an RTL description of the design.
-The three techniques, however, differ substantially in the details of the SPR flow (Synthesize, Place-and-Route) and physical implementation.
+The three techniques, however, differ substantially in the details of the SPR flow (synthesize, place-and-route) and physical implementation.